-What domestic violence and abuse is
+People who experience domestic violence and abuse

 Domestic violence and abuse can include child abuse by a family member.
 This is when a child or young person is harmed, neglected or bullied by a family member.

 If you know someone else is being hurt